Zemunski Kej: Bridge

 In March 2016, mayor of Belgrade Siniša Mali announced the massive reconstruction of the Old Sava Bridge.
 However, in May 2017, after the project papers were publicized, it was discovered that the city actually plans to demolish the bridge completely and build a new one.
 Citizens protested while the experts rejected the reasons named by the authorities.
 Mali then said that the old bridge will not be demolished but moved, and that citizens will decide where, but he gave an idea to move it to Zemunski Kej, as the permanent pedestrian bridge to the Great War Island.
 Members of the Academy of Architecture of Serbia opposed the motion.
 They expressed fear that the seemingly benign idea is actually a strategically disastrous enterprise concerning the protected wildlife on the island.
 They also suspected that the administration, in this case just as in all previous ones, will ignore experts.

 In June 2018, architect Bojan Kovačević stated that Mali got the idea of connecting the island because of the meeting held several month before, where the Eagle Hills company, an investor of the highly controversial Belgrade Waterfront project, discussed with the city officials a possibility of construction on the island.
 The project should include the private villas, golf courses and a de lux hotel.
 The Old Sava Bridge relocation to the Great War Island was ultimately scrapped.

 During the summer of 2020, a group of Zemun's citizens organized petition for the construction of permanent bridge to the Great War Island.
 In September 2020, the municipal administration of Zemun forwarded the preliminary design of the possible bridge to the city administration.
 For 2022 city announced construction of the bridge from the quay to the Great War Island.
 The environmentalists and urbanists are continuously against the permanent bridge to the island, but city reiterated the construction plans in January 2022.

+In August 2023, President of Serbia Aleksandar Vučić said that the "place for the bridge has been already found", to connect Zemun and the Great War Island, and that he will "nominate" the idea to citizens.